reportmill/WebAPI/README.md

 # WebAPI

-## Overview

 This project is a Java bridge to the JavaScript WebAPIs in the browser and on the desktop.

 ## Leapfrog beyond Swing and JavaFX with Web APIs

-The perfect Java UI framework would ideally include these features:
+Can Java get back in the UI game?
+Let's assume the perfect Java UI framework ideally includes these features:

     - Runs in browser and desktop
     - Leverages the familiarity and ubiqity of browser programming paradigms